-How to get life insurance if you use marijuana
+How to get life insurance if I smoke pot

-With legalization of marijuana sweeping the nation, life insurance companies are looking more closely at why you’re using cannabis to determine coverage and premiums.
-Insurance companies are cautious about coverage and may consider any chronic medical conditions when they determine coverage.
+With the nation-wide legalization of marijuana, life insurance companies are looking more closely at the why you’re using cannabis to determine coverage.
+Insurance companies can be cautious about coverage and may consider your chronic medical conditions when they determine coverage.

 Can I get life insurance if I use cannabis?

-Yes.
-Many top life insurance companies insure cannabis users, but they tend to be cautious about coverage.
-Insurance providers care about how frequently you smoke and whether you use cannabis for an underlying health problem, which may indicate a more serious risk than casual cannabis use.
+Life insurance companies will generally insure cannabis users.
+Insurance providers care about how frequently you smoke and what you use cannabis for, not necessarily if you use it occasionally for recreation.
+The reason for this is that an underlying health problem may be more serious of a risk than casual cannabis use.

 How do life insurers classify cannabis use?